gustavoem/intelligent-systems-project/training/README.md

 ## Training Pipeline

-Your training pipeline should be composed of the following steps:
+The training pipeline is composed of the following steps:

 1. **Data extraction** <br>
    Loads a dataset with product data from a specified path available in the